 Replicating your current design is the simplest approach and might be sufficient if you’re happy with your current design and don’t want to make any major changes.
 Using your current design as a starting point is a good option if you want to make some changes but don’t want to do a complete redesign.
 Doing a complete rebuild/redesign is the most drastic option and should only be considered if you’re unhappy with your current design or if you want to make major changes.

 The next step in setting up your Shopify store is to plan for the necessary apps and integrations.
-The good news is that Shopify’s App Store covers a wide range of add-on functionality, packed with apps and third-party service connectors you’ll plug into your store for easier data sharing.
+The good news is that Shopify’s App Store covers a wide range of add-on functionality, packed with apps and third-party Magento to Shopify migration service connectors you’ll plug into your store for easier data sharing.

 If you want, you can hire developers to code custom solutions for anything else you want to integrate into your Shopify web – especially if you want integration with your business-critical systems.